fluttercommunity/plus_plugins/packages/sensors_plus/sensors_plus/README.md

 - `MagnetometerEvent` describes the ambient magnetic field surrounding the device.
 A compass is an example usage of this data.
 - `BarometerEvent` describes the atmospheric pressure surrounding the device.
   An altimeter is an example usage of this data.
+Not supported on web browsers.

 These events are exposed through a `BroadcastStream`: `accelerometerEvents`, `userAccelerometerEvents`, `gyroscopeEvents`, `magnetometerEvents`, and `barometerEvents`,